Blog How to Add Emojis in Notion (Keyboard Shortcuts Inside)

-How to Add Emojis in Notion: A Step-by-Step Guide
+How to Add Emojis in Notion (Keyboard Shortcuts Inside)

 Here’s how to add emojis to Notion pages or blocks using keyboard shortcuts and icon settings: